sergiydemchyna/Redmine/README.md

 # Redmine
-Redmine with Nginx load balancer
+Redmine with Nginx load balancer and Maria databases